lanfran02/lanfran02.github.io/content/posts/Internal/index.en.md

 aubreanna@internal:/opt$ cat /home/aubreanna/user.txt
 [REDACTED]
 ```
+We can log in with `su` and read the user flag.

 ## Root

+In the `home` directory of `aubreanna` there is a note, let's read it

 ```bash
 aubreanna@internal:~$ cat jenkins.txt
 Internal Jenkins service is running on 172.17.0.2:8080 aubreanna@internal:~$
 ```

+Hmm, there's a Jenkins service running ...

+Since we have the credentials of this user, let's forward that port to us for being able to access it from our PC.

 ```bash
 ╰─ lanfran@parrot ❯ ssh -L 8080:172.17.0.2:8080 aubreanna@internal.thm                                                             ─╯